- 900 Exposition Blvd. Los Angeles, CA 90007

 - Rooftop restaurant with panoramic views across the city

-In collaboration with NHMLA, FF&P has developed a facilities program plan with an eye toward further increasing flexibility, capacity and transparency of the museum’s gallery space, creating a new study center for Los Angeles and educational spaces, and enhancing the visible storage of its collections.
+In collaboration with NHM, FF&P has developed a facilities program plan with an eye toward further increasing flexibility, capacity and transparency of the museum’s gallery space, creating a new study center for Los Angeles and educational spaces, and enhancing the visible storage of its collections.
 A key component of the program plan is a multi-purpose, immersive theater that will serve as a meeting space for dialogue about critical issues affecting our natural and cultural worlds, and as a vital gathering place for the community and neighborhoods around Exposition Park.

-“The guiding principle of our new museum project is to create an engaging accessible hub that activates our collections, exhibitions and programs to better serve our community and have a greater impact on people’s lives,” said Dr. Lori Bettison-Varga, President and Director of NHMLA.
+“The guiding principle of our new museum project is to create an engaging accessible hub that activates our collections, exhibitions and programs to better serve our community and have a greater impact on people’s lives,” said Dr. Lori Bettison-Varga, President and Director of NHM.
 “We aim to bring more of our behind-the-scenes work into the light and create more opportunities for the public to connect with our ongoing scientific research and vast collections.
 In selecting FF&P as our partner, we have chosen a firm that has the proven ability to create fluid indoor-outdoor spaces that speak to the values of the client, as well as extensive experience in adapting historic buildings to create transparent and welcoming environments for broad audiences.”